peopleware/js-ppwcode-dev/src/lib/ppwcode/vernacular/README.txt

-This directory contains git subtrees of all js-ppwcode-vernacular- projects, organised in a tree structure.
+This directory contains git submodules of all js-ppwcode-vernacular- projects, organised in a tree structure.